Gardening in the Shade

 I think most folks have tried to plant junipers in the shade, and although the plants take a while to die, there looks are far from appealing.
 Enter the siberian false juniper, Microbiota decussata.
 This juniper look alike from Siberia prefers light shade in our area.
 Just like a ground cover juniper, it can easily spread to 4+ feet in width.

-Another favorite ground cover for woodland garden, from the deepest shade to the edges of the sunny garden are the mondo grasses or ophiopogons.
+Another favorite ground cover for the woodland garden, from the deepest shade to the edges of the sunny garden, are the mondo grasses or ophiopogons.
 These tough as nails evergreen ground covers now come in a variety of colors and sizes from black leaves, O. planiscapus Arabicus to dwarf O. japonicus Gyoku Ryu, to a nearly a dozen variegated cultivars.
 Although slow to initially spread, given about three years, they make a mat impenetrable to all but the most invasive of weeds.

 Another favorite of mine is our native woodland phlox, P. divaricata (aka Wild Phlox).
 In the spring, the evergreen ground hugging mat is topped with 12" spikes of intensely fragrant blue flowers.
 I like to interplant this ground cover with other plants of interest during the summer season.